 Sep 9, 2014

 1) Refuel smart propane gauge.
 If you’re like me, you spend a good part of your summer outside cooking on the grill.
 I’m a big fan of “King of the Hill”, and I know that propane is a clean burning fuel and best for grilling, so I always want to ensure I have enough “propane and propane accessories”.
 However, I also know that there’s nothing quite as bad as running out of propane when you’re in the middle of grilling chicken, steaks, burgers or choose your favorite food.
-There’s no need to worry about this any more as Refuel has created a smart gauge for propane tanks that takes the guess work out of what your propane level is.
-Now you can check the level on your smart phone when you’re buying your steaks and always make sure you have enough on hand.
+There’s no need to worry about this anymore as Refuel has created a smart gauge for propane tanks that take the guesswork out of what your propane level is.
+Now you can check the level on your smartphone when you’re buying your steaks and always make sure you have enough on hand.

 3) Zepp swing analyzer.
 If you play golf, tennis or baseball you know that perfecting the swing is a neverending, unreachable process.
 That’s why amateurs and professionals spend so much time in the batting cage or on the driving range.
 Even with practice, a swing can quickly disappear and leave one completely perplexed.
 Ask Tiger Woods or any Red Sox batter this year.
 Zepp’s Swing Analyzer is a cool multi-sport swing analyzer that gives the user a 3D view of their swing and analyzes it for flaws.